 NetCrunch consists of multiple monitoring engines specialized in various tasks such as service monitoring, Windows monitoring, SNMP monitoring, sensor monitoring, etc.

-These high-performance engines allow running service checks as often as once per minute or sometimes in 5 seconds interval.
+These high-performance engines allow running service checks as often as once per minute, or in certain cases, per second.

 Network interface monitor collects data related to performance, bandwidth, and errors.
 It allows for quick resolution of performance issues and detects anomalies by watching error rates.